veerendrababum/instacart_rec/README.md

 2. Load Data
 3. Examine and Get Insights on Data
 4. Clean data
-      o	No duplicates in data
+      * No duplicates in data
-      o	Datasets do not have null values
+      * Datasets do not have null values
 5. Explore data analysis
 6. Feature Engineering
-      o	Created new features of users using user_id o	Created new features of products using product_id o	Created the features related to user and product
+      * Created new features of users using user_id
+      * Created new features of products using product_id
+      * Created the features related to user and product

 # Model Development and Testing:
 1. Build the XGBoost model(From the Instacart blog post, it is seen that they are using XGBoost as one of their models in production)